JasonHildreth/Doc/README.md

 ## Initial Setup
 This repository comes with all files necesasary to execute Doc.
 The user is only responsible for making sure they have the above the dependencies and modifying the appropriate configurations.

+1. Steps here

+## Using Doc
+Since this package was written for research purposes, it has multiple scripts for collecting data, formatting data, and diagnosing data.
+It is designed this way to allow for additional fault detectors to be built in.
+An included shell script allows a single website to be analyzed through multiple scripts as a demonstration.